 anchor Description

-This project provides for the County's contribution to the north entrance to the North Bethesda Metro Station (formerly known as the White Flint Metro Station).
+This project proposes a comprehensive suite of investments that facilitate safer, more direct access to Metrorail and other local destinations.
+The keystone of this project is a new entrance to the North Bethesda Metro Station, which will improve travel time and safety for station users.
+A new transit plaza will safely and directly connect the station to two future Bus Rapid Transit (BRT) lines.
+This project provides for the County's contribution to the north entrance to the North Bethesda Metro Station.
 Access is currently limited to the southern end of the platform.
-Metro has conducted a feasibility study of providing additional access at the northern end of the platform, including potential pedestrian underpass connections of MD 355 (Rockville Pike).
-Construction of northern access to the station will reduce walk times to the Metro Platform.
-If included, the pedestrian underpasses would reduce conflicts with motor vehicle traffic at the intersection of Old Georgetown Road and MD 355.
-The scope, schedule, and budget will be revised once WMATA selects a development partner in FY24.
+Metro conducted a feasibility study of providing additional access at the northern end of the platform in 2019 and has further advanced that concept.
+Construction of northern access to the station will reduce walk times to the Metro platform.
+The scope, schedule, and budget will be revised as WMATA progresses the project with its development partner.

 anchorEstimated Schedule

-WMATA is seeking a development partner and will issue a request for proposals in FY24.
-It is expected that WMATA will select a development partner and initiate design in FY24, and will be ready to commence construction in FY26.
+In FY24, WMATA sought a development partner and issued a request for proposals.
+WMATA selected a development partner in FY25 and plans to initiate design in FY26, to commence construction in FY28.

 anchor Justification